MirjamC/xml-workshop/_sources/10_tei_BS.md

 ## Extract the poems per chapter

 We now have extracted the separate chapters, or the separate poems.
-It can also be interesting to extraxt the separate chapters with their corresponding poems.
+It can also be interesting to extract the separate chapters with their corresponding poems.

 ```{admonition} Exercise
 :class: attention